Not sure what an EORI number or what it will mean for your business post-Brexit?

 There are some notable exceptions.

-If your business is based in Northern Ireland and trades only with the Republic of Ireland then it will not need an EORI number (although HMRC says it will “provide further guidance about the arrangements” once the details become available).
+If your business is based in Northern Ireland and trades only with the Republic of Ireland then it will not need an EORI number.

 It’s not clear when this time period will end, with HMRC again saying it will advise businesses once it knows more.